 The area around the extraction will remain numb for a short while until the anaesthetic wears off.

-It is at this point, usually a couple of hours after leaving the dentists office are the after effects felt.
+It is at this point, usually, a couple of hours after leaving the dentists office that the after-effects are felt.

 Whilst the symptoms felt will differ from one patient to another, commonly experienced after a wisdom tooth extraction is:

 - Aches and pains in and around the extraction site

 - MIld bruising to the cheeks